-The Government has issued further guidelines regarding travel within the EU/EEA post Brexit – including the possible requirement of an International Driving Permit, which falls outside of our involvement but further information can be found on the Post Office website or by clicking here.
+The Government has issued further guidelines regarding travel within the EU/EEA post Brexit which fall outside of our involvement.
+Further information can be found by clicking here.

 We also want to draw your attention to the fact that all commercial trailers over 750kg and all other trailers over 3,500kg must be registered before travel, so they can be taken through some EU/EEA countries.
 A separate Green Card will be issued for all trailers.
 Unregistered trailers will bear the registration mark of the towing vehicle, whereas a registered trailer will bear its own unique trailer registration number.

 There is no change to current policy premiums.